rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

 But won't timeseries readings be really slow to store & query since the table will contain **a lot**[^YAT] of readings?

-[^YAT]: Typically each logger records average, standard deviation, minimum & maximum values every 10 minutes for each sensor.
-If a logger linked to 20 sensors records for 6 years, then it will be produce `20 sensors * 4 reading types * 6 readings/hour * 24 hours * 365 days * 6 years = 25,228,800 readings`.

 Yes.
 In a traditional relational database like  `Microsoft SQL Server`, `Postgres` or `MySQL` it will be,  since these databases are designed to store & query new entries row by row.

 But what about timeseries databases?

-`TimescaleDB` is a extension that enables working with timeseries readings from within the `Postgres`[^NAT] database.
+`TimescaleDB` is an extension to the `Postgres`[^NAT] database that enables working with timeseries readings from within the database.
 It provides a special table called a `Hypertable` which speeds up insert & query performance for timeseries tables[^CAT].
 So provided that its performance was comparable to `Python` I saw it as a viable alternative.

 [^NAT]: It's a very popular database, see [StackOverFlow's 2023 Developer Survey](https://survey.stackoverflow.co/2023/#section-most-popular-technologies-databases)